SuperOfficeDocs/superoffice-docs/docs/en/company/learn/create.md

     > [!NOTE]
     > When the tab is in view mode, only the selected interests are displayed.
 When you are in edit mode, there may well be further interests options available.

-3. If you select one or more interests in the **Interests** tab, a dot is displayed next to the tab’s name.
+3. If you select one or more interests in the **Interests** tab, a dot is displayed next to the tab's name.

     ![Company interests tab -screenshot][img2]